 For glass and metal only – DRY HEAT.
 The perfect application for this type of sanitization is STERILIZING (not just sanitizing) your empty, clean glass bottles in your oven.
 They need to stay at 350° F for 60 minutes.

-HYDROGEN PEROXIDE (ONE STEP) – beyond being an excellent cleanser, hydrogen peroxide is also an effective sanitizer.
+SODIUM PERCARBONATE (ONE STEP or PBW) – beyond being an excellent cleanser, hydrogen peroxide is also an effective sanitizer.
 It works by oxidizing, meaning burning microorganisms.
 It also breaks down into water and oxygen after reacting with the organic material, making it VERY SAFE.
 The more you dilute the solution, the more contact time is required.
 For example a 3% solution as sold commonly needs about 10 minutes to kill bacteria.
 It cleans and sanitizes at the same time – And it is no-rinse.